PurpxPanda/Panda-Rejects/Develop/gist-template.md

-## Title: Matching Dates in YYYY-MM-DD Format
+## Matching Dates in YYYY-MM-DD Format

 Introductory paragraph: Regular expressions (regex) are a powerful tool for matching patterns in text data.
 In this article, we will explore how to use regex to match dates in the YYYY-MM-DD format.
 We will discuss the different regex components such as anchors, quantifiers, character classes, grouping and capturing, and more.